Edirne: Roman and Byzantine Period

 Edirne was swiftly reconquered by the Ottomans during the Second Balkan War under the leadership of Enver Pasha (who proclaimed himself the "second conqueror of Adrianople" after Murad I) following the collapse of the Bulgarian army in the region.

 The entire Armenian population of the city was deported to Syria and Mesopotamia during the Armenian genocide on 27–28 October 1915 and 17–18 February 1916.
-Their property and businesses were sold at low prices to Turkish Muslims.
+Their homes and businesses were sold at low prices to Turkish Muslims.

-During the Greek War of Independence, the Russo-Turkish War (1877–1878) and the Balkan Wars (1912-1913), Balkan-Muslims fled to Edirne and became known as Muhacir.
+During the Greek War of Independence, the Russo-Turkish War (1877–1878) and the Balkan Wars (1912–1913), Balkan-Muslims fled to Edirne and became known as Muhacir.

 Administrative arrangements

 Adrianople was a sanjak centre during the Ottoman period and was bound to, successively, the Rumeli Eyalet and Silistre Eyalet before becoming a provincial capital of the Eyalet of Edirne at the beginning of the 19th century; until 1878, the Eyalet of Adrianople comprised the sanjaks of Edirne, Tekfurdağı, Gelibolu, Filibe, and İslimye.
 After land reforms in 1867, the Eyalet of Adrianople became the Vilayet of Adrianople.